DamBasement/wifi-warroom/wpa2_psk_attack_flow.md

 - ESSID
 - Clients

-use TAB and M key to highlight the each APs in order to check also associated clients.
+Use TAB and M key to highlight the each APs in order to check also associated clients.

 Ideally we want to attack some AP that has already clients connected to it.

 Finally, check the channel where the AP is working and run again to get a cleaner output

 ```bash